 If you want to get back to what problem-solving really is, you should consult the work of George Polya.
 His book, How to Solve It, which was first published in 1945, outlined four principles for problem-solving.
 The four principles are: understand the problem, devise a plan, carry out the plan, and look back.
 This document from UC Berkeley’s Mathematics department is a great 4-page overview of Polya’s process.
 You can probably see that the keyword and rote-steps strategies were likely based on Polya’s method, but it really got out of hand.
 We need to help students think, not just follow steps.

 I created both primary and intermediate posters based on Polya’s principles.
-You can grab them for free by clicking on the button below the pictures.
+Grab your copies for free here!

 I would LOVE to hear your comments about problem-solving!